CsatiZoltan/t8code-wiki/Installation.md

-Here, we discuss how to install t8code from the github repository on a linux machine.
+Here, we discuss how to install t8code from the GitHub repository on a Linux machine.

 ## Requirements

-t8code uses autotools and you will basically need
+t8code uses Autotools and you will basically need

 - [libsc](https://github.com/cburstedde/libsc) (Included in t8code's git repository)
 - [p4est](https://github.com/cburstedde/p4est) (Included in t8code's git repository)